-I’ve heard mixed thoughts on elevated pet bowls.
-On one hand, it’s good for older dogs, so they don’t have to bend down to get food as well as taller dogs for the same reason.
-On the other hand, it’s not good for dogs because it can be a factor in stomach bloat.
+I’ve heard mixed thoughts on the elevated dog dish.
+On one hand, it’s generally a good senior dog bowl so they don’t have to bend down to get food as well as taller dogs for the same reason.
+On the other hand, it’s not good for some dogs because it can be a factor in stomach bloat.
 I’ve been through this emergency – it’s terrifying.

 My parents have had five Boxers in their lifetime.
-They have fed them from elevated bowls since they were fully grown with no ill effects.
-(The elevated bowl system that they use is also a food storage container that offers air- tight storage to keep food fresh, so this is a plus.
-In case you’re curious, this is what they use.
+They have fed them from raised dog bowls since they were fully grown with no ill effects.
+(The elevated bowl system they use is also a food storage container that offers airtight storage to keep food fresh, so this is a plus.
+In case you’re curious, this is what they use).

-Would I recommend an elevated bowl for dry food?
-No. Would I recommend an elevated bowl for dogs that “inhale” their dry food?
-Definitely not.
-But for water and wet food I would recommend an elevated bowl.
+Q: Would I recommend an elevated bowl for dogs that “inhale” their dry food?

 Q: Will the bowl hold 2 cups of food?